-In 1929, the minimalism was also popularized by Ludwig Mies van der Rohe and Lilly Reich, the modern architects from Germany.
+In 1929, Ludwig Mies van der Rohe and Lilly Reich, the modern architects from Germany, also popularized minimalism.
 Their best art was Barcelona Pavilion with architectural structures and clean open space.
-This concept was in line with its motto, “less is more”.
+This concept was in line with its motto, “less is more.”

-Steve Jobs, a design pioneer of Apple, concerns functionality instead of patterns.
+Steve Jobs, a design pioneer of Apple, concerns with functionality instead of patterns.
+Without adding obsolete buttons and chaotic specs, make the Apple product look smooth inside and out.
 Let’s have a look at the images of an Apple product above.
-Without adding the obsolete buttons and chaos specs, make the Apple product look smooth inside and out.

-History has proved the phases of art and design from time to time, whether it is the chaotic style of the 80s or the minimalist style of De Stijl.
-Just like fashions, the design trends are spinning around.
+History has proved the phases of art and Design from time to time, whether it is the chaotic style of the 80s or the minimalist style of De Stijl.
+Just like fashion, design trends are spinning around.

 Why is minimalist graphic design trending right now?

 Minimalism has influenced some markets by storm.
 We can see that so many start-ups declutter their brand to connect with consumers, for instance.
-Here the three things why minimalist graphic design is the best way to go.
+Here are the three things why minimalist Graphic Design is the best way to go.

-Imagining we come home after work, we only need a clean room to rest our body, but all we get is messy.
-It also comes up in design, everything will lose its importance just because of many distractions.
-Viewers may get dizziness after looking at the design.
+Imagine we come home after work, and we only need a clean room to rest our bodies, but all we get is messy.
+It also comes up in Design, and everything will lose its importance just because of many distractions.
+Viewers may get dizziness after looking at the Design.

-Minimalist graphic design is about creating space to breathe so that we can focus on what is the necessity to us.
-It is in line with a philosophy that minimalism can help people to get their value and give calmness.
+Minimalist graphic Design is about creating space to breathe to focus on what is necessary to us.
+It is in line with the philosophy that minimalism can help people get their value and give calmness.

 For those who assume a minimalist approach may lack energy and dynamism, don’t get it wrong!
-It can improve the visibility and embed it into the audience’s memory as our design connects with service or product.
+It can improve the visibility and embed it into the audience’s memory as our Design connects with the service or product.

 When we talk about design elements, each of them has its own identity.
 Some bring many benefits, and some are not.
-We often get confused about choosing the best one and tend to put all of them into our design.
+We often get confused about choosing the best one and put all of them into our Design.

-But minimalist graphic design requires us to pick one until three elements and showcase them efficiently to get precise details.
+But minimalist graphic Design requires us to pick one to three elements and showcase them efficiently to get precise details.
 Contriving a persuasive message can make our audience understand the essence and functionality.

-The minimalist graphic design certainly has the downside, but when using it well, it provides many benefits.
-It brings the perfect combination of aesthetics and functionality, as well as leads to intuitive and open-ended user experience.
+Minimalist graphic Design certainly has downsides, but when using it well, it provides many benefits.
+It brings the perfect combination of aesthetics and functionality and leads to an intuitive and open-ended user experience.
 Consider remembering these things for when we can implement the minimalist graphic design.

-Similar to reading a book or listening to Lo-Fi music, minimalism in design can leave a room for viewers to think out of the box.
-They will impact others with their innovation, such as marketers, designers and much more.
+Like reading a book or listening to Lo-Fi music, minimalism in Design can leave room for viewers to think out of the box.
+They will impact others with their innovation, such as marketers, designers, and much more.

 Utilizing minimalism as a brand strategy can create a robust tool to connect with targeted audiences.
 Essentially, this concept will lead them to “click” our brand faster later on.